Capture the magic of peach season all-year long with this tutorial on how to freeze peaches.

 How to Freeze Fresh Peaches

-Even though peaches are virtually available year-round, we all can taste the difference between an out-of-season peach that has traveled a long distance from industrial farms and locally grown in-season peaches.
+We all can agree that the difference between an out-of-season peach that has traveled a long distance from industrial farms and locally grown in-season peaches is vast.

 Maybe you are lucky and have a peach tree in your backyard, or if you're like me, you tend to magically accumulate bushels of peaches when they're available locally.
 And if you're also like me, you've considered taking advantage of your freezer space to preserve some of those peaches for later, less bountiful times.

-The truth is I love my freezer for preserving, though I feel "frozen food" has gotten an underserved bad reputation.
-I use it regularly as a means of storing in-season fruits and veggies, as well as whole meals.
+The truth is I love my freezer for preserving, though I feel "frozen food" has gotten an undeserved bad reputation.
+I use it regularly as a means of storing in-season fruits and veggies, as well as whole double crust fruit pies.
 It's an easy way to preserve the seasonal food without having to go through the canning process.
 Canning was for my pre-child days when I had so much more extra time.
 These are not those days.

-This article is a quick guide on properly freezing in-season peaches (or other stone-fruit) so you can enjoy their goodness all year round.
+This article is a quick guide on properly freezing in-season peaches (or other stone-fruit) so you can enjoy their goodness all year round in recipes such as Peach Turnovers, Perfect Peach Pie and Peach Cobbler.

 Let's Talk Peaches

-Before we go into how to freeze peaches, it must be said that the quality of peach you put into the freezer will be the quality of peach you get out.
-Meaning, if you put an unripe flavorless peach in the freezer, those factors won't magically change when frozen.
+Before we discuss how to freeze peaches, it must be said that the quality of the peach you put into the freezer will be the quality of the peach you get out.
+Meaning, if you put an unripe, flavorless peach in the freezer, those factors won't magically change when frozen.
 If anything, they'll get worse.

 Choose the best quality peaches you can, and ensure they are just ripe.